 - Taxpayer Identification Number (TIN).

-To avoid delays in processing, ensure that the information provided to AXS matches what you use for tax purposes (same full name and TIN).
-If you don't provide us with an SSN, EIN, or ITIN, and your sales meet the Form 1099-K reporting thresholds, your payouts will be put on hold, and we may deduct backup withholding from future payouts.
-Your TIN on file ensures we AXS can give you, the IRS, and state tax agencies your Form 1099-K as required by US tax law.
+To avoid delays in processing, ensure that the information provided to AXS matches what you use for tax return purposes (same full name and TIN).
+Your TIN on file ensures that AXS can give you, the IRS, and state tax agencies your Form 1099-K, as required by applicable state or US tax law.

-In accordance with AXS’s privacy policy, your personal information will be stored in strict confidence and processed only for these compliance purposes to comply with applicable economic sanctions programs, including those administered by the U.S. Department of Treasury Office of Foreign Asset Control.
+In accordance with AXS’s Privacy Policy, your personal information will be stored in strict confidence and processed only to comply with applicable economic sanctions programs, including those administered by the U.S. Department of Treasury Office of Foreign Asset Control.

-How can I submit my Taxpayer ID Form information?
+How can I complete my Taxpayer ID Intake form information?

-Beginning in January 2022, if your unadjusted gross sales in your AXS account exceed the defined thresholds for the applicable calendar year when you sign in to your AXS account, you will be prompted to complete your Taxpayer ID Form by clicking Complete Form.
-We recommend that you complete the Taxpayer ID form using a desktop computer using a web browser with no pop-up blockers.
+Each calendar year, if your unadjusted gross sales in your AXS account exceeds the defined minimum thresholds for reporting by TPSOs, when you sign into your AXS account, you will be prompted to complete a Taxpayer ID Intake Form by clicking Complete Form.
+We recommend that you complete the Taxpayer ID Intake Form using a desktop computer using a web browser with no pop-up blockers.

 From desktop: